The Permanent Representative

 Ambassador Harald Braun has been the Permanent Representative of Germany to the United Nations in New York since March 2014.

-His previous career led Ambassador Braun into the private sector: from 2005 to 2008, he served as Corporate Senior Vice President for corporate policy and external relations of Siemens AG in Munich.
+From 2005 to 2008 he was on leave of absence from the diplomatic service as Corporate Senior Vice President for policy and external relations of Siemens AG.

-In March 2008 he was named Research Professor for Global Studies and Diplomacy at the State University of New York at Stony Brook.
+In March 2008 Ambassador Braun was named Research Professor for Global Studies and Diplomacy at the State University of New York at Stony Brook.

 Harald Braun studied economics and history in Tübingen and New York and completed a doctorate at SUNY Stony Brook before entering the Foreign Service in 1981.

 Ambassador Braun was awarded an Honorary Citizenship of Washington D.C. in 2002.
-He is also Grand Officier of the National Order of the French Legion D’Honneur, bearer of the Grand Cross of the Italian Order of Merit and further distinctions, as well as a member of the Knights of the Order of St. John, a founding member of the Association of Friends of the Berlin Cathedral Church (Berliner Dom) and Trustee of the Roland Berger Foundation.
+He is Grand Officier of the National Order of the French Legion D’Honneur, bearer of the Grand Cross of the Italian Order of Merit and further international distinctions, as well as a member of the Knights of the Order of St. John.

-He is married to Dr. Ute Braun since 1980; they have three adult children and a grandchild.
+He has been married to Dr. Ute Braun since 1980; they have three adult children and two grandchildren.

 His interests include classical music, modern literature, arts and sports.